johnholdun/activitypub-server/README.md

       # the rest of your existing `location /` directive would be here
     }

+You probably want to redirect requests whose path start with `.well-known/` to this app as well, although you may have other software serving data at paths like that.
+(If you do, you probably already know how to patch this into your existing processes.)

+   location /.well-known/ {
+      rewrite ^/(.+) /activitypub/$1 last;
+    }

 Now reload your config and see if it worked!
 Happy content negotiating!

 For more on nginx, [this guide](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-rails-app-with-unicorn-and-nginx-on-ubuntu-14-04#install-and-configure-nginx) should get you going in the right direction.